Skip to content

 Retries

-Retrying within event hadler can become a bottleneck.
+Retrying within event handler can become a bottleneck.
 Imagine EventBroker is restricted to one concurrent handler.
 An exception is caught in Handle and retry is attempted after given time interval.
 Since Handle is not completed, there is no available "slot" to run other handlers while Handle is waiting.

 To avoid these problems, both IEventBroker Handle and OnError methods have IRetryPolicy parameter.
+It is also available for delegate handlers.

 IRetryPolicy.RetryAfter() will schedule a retry only for the handler it is called from, without blocking.
 After the given time interval an instance of the handler will be resolved from the DI container (from a new scope) and executed with the same event instance.